Putting Patients First

 Construction workers are currently hard at work creating the room that will house the equipment.
 After that, work will begin on a new surgical recovery area, nurses' stations, waiting room, and more.
 The suite will be located on the hospital's ground floor.

 The patients' perspective is the focus of the design process since staff started planning the project in early 2015.

 Cooper said the planning included focus groups made up of past Griffin patients who offered their input on creating a soothing environment.

 "The level of detail has been thought through," Jajoo said.
 The goal is to make the patient's experience as easy as possible.

 "We will be able to do things for the patient right here, at the right time," Jajoo continued.
-The technology will help to increase quality of life and increase survival of patients, she said.
+The technology will help to increase the quality of life and increase the survival of patients, she said.